Office of Federal Contract Compliance Programs (OFCCP)

-The position of a human resource manager who has access to the sensitive compensation information of others within an organization is an example of a job that would fall under the Final Rule’s definition of “essential job functions.”
+The position of a human resource manager who has access to the sensitive compensation information of others within an organization is an example of a job that would fall under the definition of “essential job functions” in the pay transparency regulations.
 In this particular example, a human resource manager is authorized access to compensation information to perform routinely assigned business tasks.
 A human resource manager may also have a duty to protect this type of information from disclosure.
-Therefore, a human resource manager who discloses or discusses the compensation of applicants or employees, based on information that the manager obtained through the performance of his or her job, is not protected under the Final Rule.
+Therefore, a human resource manager who discloses or discusses the compensation of applicants or employees, based on information that the manager obtained through the performance of his or her job, is not protected under the pay transparency regulations.

-In contrast, a janitor’s job functions would not meet the Final Rule’s definition of “essential job functions.”
+In contrast, a janitor’s job functions would not meet the definition of “essential job functions” in the pay transparency regulations.
 If the primary purpose of the janitor’s position is to clean (i.e., sweep, dust, vacuum), doing so does not require the janitor to access confidential compensation information.
 Similarly, merely cleaning does not require the janitor to maintain the privacy of personnel records.
 Finally, janitors are not typically authorized to access compensation information.
-The contact with the compensation information must be more than incidental; therefore, if the janitor discloses or discusses the compensation of applicants or employees, the janitor’s actions would be protected under the Final Rule.
+The contact with the compensation information must be more than incidental; therefore, if the janitor discloses or discusses the compensation of applicants or employees, the janitor’s actions would be protected under pay transparency regulations.

-An employee who has access to pay and compensation information as part of her essential job functions has a duty to protect such information from disclosure.
-However, this duty does not preclude her from pursuing her own possible compensation discrimination claim, responding to a formal complaint or investigation, or raising potential pay disparities involving the compensation of other employees to a management official with the contractor or while using the contractor’s internal complaint process.
-The employee would also not be prohibited from sharing her own compensation with others, even if she does not believe she is being discriminated against.
+An employee who has access to compensation information as part of her essential job functions has a duty to protect such information from disclosure.
+However, this duty does not preclude the employee from pursuing a compensation discrimination claim, responding to a formal complaint or investigation, or raising potential pay disparities involving the compensation of other employees to a management official with the contractor or while using the contractor’s internal complaint process.
+The employee would also not be prohibited from sharing his or her own compensation with others, even if the employee does not believe he or she is being discriminated against.

-Executive Order 13665 and the Final Rule prohibit discrimination against any employee or applicant.
+Both Executive Order 11246, as amended, and the pay transparency regulations prohibit discrimination against any employee or applicant.
 Therefore, OFCCP will use the causation frameworks that are available in discrimination cases — including the “motivating factor” framework.
 Under the motivating factor framework, where the contractor has a lawful reason for its action, OFCCP would have to determine that the improper reason, i.e., disclosure or discussion of compensation by the applicant or employee, was a motivating factor for the adverse action even if a lawful reason also motivated the adverse action.
 Under this framework, the contractor cannot defeat liability once the existence of an impermissible motivating factor has been established.
 However, if the contractor can demonstrate that it would have taken the same action in the absence of the impermissible motivating factor, it would not be required to provide monetary relief and certain injunctive relief.

 Although the motivating factor framework is a permissible approach, it is not the only approach OFCCP may use to analyze allegations of discrimination.
 OFCCP has the discretion to determine the approach it will take on a case–by–case basis.
 For example: